 GOVT 500.
 Culminating Experience.
-Open only to students who have been advanced to candidacy.
 Should be taken after completion of all other requirements for the degree.
 Students may choose from the following options, which they must declare when they advance to candidacy: Thesis, Project, or Comprehensive Examination.
+Prerequisite: Advanced to candidacy.
 Graded Credit/No Credit.
 3 units.